openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 ~~~

 At this point you should have a lot of errors because you might not have imported any classes.
 Click on
-**Assistant > Organize Imports** in the top bar menu.
-Organize import will however not import static methods
+**Assistant > Organize Imports** in the top bar menu. _Organize imports_ will not import static methods
-so add the static import for `assertThat` method like this to the top of the test class near the other imports:
+so add the static import for `assertThat` method to the top of the test class near the other imports:

 ~~~java
 import static org.assertj.core.api.Assertions.assertThat;